margaretmf/margaretmf.github.io/keycreativewriting.md

 Another took a video of it.

-Three people painted it, one on a fence, and another saw the harmony of looking at all eight, saying "wow, collectively this is God's handiwork art!"
+Three people painted it, one on a fence, and another saw the harmony of looking at all eight, saying, "wow, collectively this is God's handiwork art!"

 A painting of everyone looking to the same flower with different tools and eyes - I've seen these types of flowers in 2-3 places, and other people see them too.